stark-lang/stark/doc/stark-language-reference.md

 ```

-Above you can see two special operators associated with arenas:
+There are several operators associated with regions:

 - `rnew` to create a region
 - `ropen` to open a region.
+- `rtemp` to create and open a temporary region
+- `rdelete` to delete a region, without waiting for the end of the lexical scope

+Some additional rules and properties:

-A region can contain linear struct value, struct value and reference to struct value.
+- A region can contain linear struct value, struct value and reference to struct value.

-A region can only reference objects allocated within itself (with the same lifetime).
+- A region can only reference objects allocated within itself (with the same lifetime).

-A region has a single implicit lifetime associated with it.
+- A region has a single implicit lifetime associated with it.

-A region is automatically dropped after going out of scope
+- A region is automatically dropped after going out of scope
   - Consequently, a region will dispose automatically all linear struct or region stored in it.

-A region can be casted to an object `Region#l` which can be used as an argument to the new operator:
+- A region can be casted to an object `Region#l` which can be used as an argument to the new operator:

 ```stark
 struct UIntAllocator#l =